Thebes, Greece: Thebes in Greek mythology

-The Greeks attributed the foundation of Thebes to Cadmus, a Phoenician king from Tyre (now in Lebanon) and the brother of Queen Europa.
+The Greeks attributed the foundation of Thebes to Cadmus, a Phoenician prince from Tyre (now in Lebanon) and the brother of Princess (later Queen) Europa.
 Cadmus was famous for teaching the Phoenician alphabet and building the Acropolis, which was named the Cadmeia in his honor and was an intellectual, spiritual, and cultural center.

 Geography

 Thebes is situated in a plain, between Lake Yliki (ancient Hylica) to the north, and the Cithaeron mountains, which divide Boeotia from Attica, to the south.
 Its elevation is 215 m above mean sea level.
 It is about 50 km northwest of Athens, and 100 km southeast of Lamia.
 The A1 motorway and the Athens–Thessaloniki railway connect Thebes with Athens and northern Greece.
 The municipality of Thebes covers an area of 830.112 km2, the municipal unit of Thebes 321.015 km2 and the community 143.889 km2.

 Climate

 According to the nearby weather station of Aliartos, Thebes has a hot-summer Mediterranean climate (Köppen climate classification: Csa) with hot, dry summers and cool, wet winters.
 During the winter months, Thebes is sometimes affected by the Aegean sea-effect snow, with snow depths reaching over 50 cm on several occasions.
 Due to its inland location, Thebes may also record very low minimums.
 In recent years, as registered by the meteorological station operated by the National Observatory of Athens within the city limits, the record minimum temperature is -7.9 C, recorded on 10 January 2017.
 In contrast, the city can be very hot in the summer during heat waves, having reached a record high of 44.5 C on 3 August 2021.